Recoskie/JDasm/docs/Basics.md

 <br />

 Each number in the array can locate to a string.
-Which a string is a variable in length array built on char, or another array in the case of a 2D array.
+Which a string is a variable in length array built on char UTF8/UTF16, or another array in the case of a 2D array.

 <br />